You may think of WordPress as the content management system (CMS) underpinning personal and small business blogs everywhere. And that’s very true.

 Also, WordPress is notorious for being a prime target for cyber attackers.
 The unfortunate lack of plugin standards and enterprise support can leave your site at risk.
 However, regular maintenance by expert WordPress professionals keeps your site and plugins current to guard against bad actors.

 If you use WordPress as your enterprise CMS now–or are considering making the switch–make sure you have your maintenance needs covered.
-Here at Curious Minds, you can test drive any of our WordPress support plans without risk or commitment.
+Here at Curious Minds, you can test drive any of our WordPress maintenance and support plans without risk or commitment.
 By protecting your enterprise site today, you can keep your business on solid ground and plan for future growth.